 Creating a culture of Innovation

-First, we need to appreciate that all success creates its own “gravity”.
-It is easy to believe that what has succeeded so far must continue to succeed in the future as well.
+First, we need to appreciate that all success creates its own “gravity.”
+It’s easy to believe that what has succeeded so far must continue to succeed in the future as well.

 This builds up a kind of dominant logic that is comfortable to the thinking of the management.
 Any new idea will be pulled to the ground with the force of gravity.
 The first step therefore is to confront the gravity.
-If we can inspire everyone around us with a Vision that is truly exciting, the feeling of complacency tends to come off.
+If we can inspire everyone around us with an exciting vision, the feeling of complacency tends to come off.
 This can provide the “escape velocity” to counter the gravitational force.
 It will also create new energy to dig out and give life to many ideas lying buried beneath layers of bureaucracy!

 Second, we need to constantly look for new ideas from everyone and everywhere.
-The Customer is a good place to begin.
-We gather enormous data from the Customer on satisfaction.
-We also need to put in place a process for listening to new ideas from the Customer.
-The Customer can actually participate in his getting better satisfaction, provided we can listen carefully to what he has to say and execute the solution well.
-Sometimes, we may have to restate what the Customer has said in many different ways before we get a breakthrough.
-It is a very useful process.
-The least we can get out of it is a more meaningful dialogue with the Customer and the best is that we may come out with totally different ideas or insights.
+The customer is a good place to begin.
+We gather enormous data from the customer on satisfaction.
+We should also listen to new ideas from the customer.
+The customer can actually participate in his getting better satisfaction, provided we listen carefully to what he has to say and execute the solution well.
+Sometimes, we may have to restate what the customer has said in many different ways before we get a breakthrough.
+It’s a very useful process.
+The least we can get out of it is a more meaningful dialogue with the customer and the best is that we may come out with totally different ideas or insights.